-Trans Mountain anticipates mechanical completion of the Project to occur at the end of 2023 with commercial service expected to occur in the first quarter of 2024.
-The company's projected Adjusted EBITDA is expected annually therefore.
-The projections are undergrained by long-term contractual commitments for 80 per cent of the system's 890,000 barrels a day of capacity and expected utilization of uncontracted capacity of the system one in service.
+Trans Mountain anticipates mechanical completion of the Project to occur at the end of 2023 with commercial service aspected to occur in the first quarter of 2024.
+The company's projected Adjusted EBITDA is expected annually thereafter.
+These projections are undergoinmed by long-term contractude commitments for 80 per cent of the system's 890,000 barrels a day of capacity and expected utilization of uncontracted capacity of the system once in service.

-Except latts. //mer. transmostate.com/news/2023/trans. mountain.corporation.releases. fourth-quarter and year end 2022.financial results.
-Mountain Corporation Releases Fourth Quarter and Year End 2022 Financial Results.
+Excerpt light/how transmontals.com/news/2013/hans.mountain.com/andion.releases.fourth-quarter and year.end 2022.financial Trans Mountain Corporation Releases Fourth Quarter and Year End 2022 Financial Results